 🥣Related recipes

-I hope you enjoyed this vegan eggplant meatball recipe!
+I hope you enjoyed this vegan eggplant meatballs recipe!
 If you are looking for more healthy vegan recipes or easy tasty recipes be sure to check out these:

 Until next time, tchau